That’s it, you’re almost there! Skirt is done, bodice is done. They just need to come together and you’ll have a dress!

 1. Start by pinning the bodice to the skirt the same way you would normally.
 The side-pleats should be folded towards the front of the dress.
 Edge stitch from center-back to the side-pleat.
 Stop and backstitch, but make sure to keep the backstitching small and neat.

-Move the side-pleats to point towards center back.
+Move the side-pleat to point towards center back.
 Now that it’s out of your way, start stitching again where you left off and continue to the other side pleat.
 Stop and backstitch again.
-Fold the pleat back towards center-front, and sew the last section of your waist.
+Fold the second pleat back towards center-front, and sew the last section of your waist.

 You have just sewn the seam in three parts, avoiding the bulk of the side pleat.
 The under side of your dress should look like this.

-Fold the side-pleats towards the center-front, and tack by hand.
+Fold the side-pleats towards the center-front, and tack by hand at the seamline.

 Aaand you’re done.
 Same result without the bulk (and without the cursing!).
 Stay tuned for more tips or ask a question yourself!